Pocket/curation-admin-tools/README.md

 REACT_APP_CURATED_CORPUS_API_ENDPOINT=http://localhost:4025/admin
 ```

-Alternatively, connect to the versions of the above API deployed to the Pocket Development environment:
+Alternatively, connect to the versions of the above API deployed to the Pocket Development environment.
+Note that you will need to be connected to the Pocket Dev VPN to access these endpoints:

 ```dotenv
 REACT_APP_COLLECTION_API_ENDPOINT=https://collection-api.getpocket.dev/admin